alyssonfaria99/ze-code-backend-challenge/README.md

      DB_NAME=your_db_name
      DB_PORT=3000

+4. Use schema.sql code to create your database in a MySQL environment;

-4. Start the server in development mode:
+5. Start the server in development mode:
    ```bash
     npm run dev